 How the Online Savings Compares

-When compared to the Savings Accounts tracked by DepositAccounts.com that are available nationwide and don’t require a large balance, Citizens Access’ Online Savings APY currently shares ranks second.
+When compared to the Savings Accounts tracked by DepositAccounts.com that are available nationwide and require a balance of $5k or less, Citizens Access’ Online Savings APY currently shares ranks fifth.

-To search for the best Savings Account, both nationwide and state specific, please refer to DepositAccounts.com’s Savings Account Rates page.
+To search for the best Savings Account rates, both nationwide and state specific, please refer to DepositAccounts.com’s Savings Account Rates page.